 To determine whether the activities of a company headquartered outside of the EU fall under the scope of the GDPR, legal advisors should analyse whether there is an intention to sell goods or services within the EU.
 Various factors can be studied (for example, if reference is made on the web site to clients located in member states or to a currency that is legal tender within the EU).
 Under art.
 3 para.
 2 let. b GDPR, these legal experts can analyse if there is a clear desire to monitor the behaviour of individuals in the European area (for example, by monitoring the use of profiling techniques or Google Analytics).

 What should the companies affected do?

-As of 25 May 2018, the Swiss companies impacted by the new EU regulation should comply with the following obligations:
+The Swiss companies impacted by the new EU regulation should comply with the following obligations: